python-semantic-release/python-semantic-release/docs/automatic-releases/travis.rst

 1. Add python-semantic-release settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-See :doc:`../configuration` for details on configuring python-semantic-release.
+See :doc:`../configuration` for details on how to configure Python Semantic Release.
-Make sure that at least you have set :ref:`config-version_variable` before continuing.
+Make sure that at least you have set :ref:`config-version-variables` before continuing.

 2. Add environment variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-You will need to set up three environment variables in Travis.
-An easy way to do that is to go to the settings page for your package and add them there.
-Make sure that the secret toggle is set correct for the ones that are secret.
+You will need to set up an environment variable in Travis.
+An easy way to do that is to go to the settings page for your package and add it there.
+Make sure that the secret toggle is set correctly.

-You will need to set :ref:`env-repository_password` to a PyPI API token and :ref:`env-repository_username` to `__token__`.
-Furthermore, you need to set :ref:`env-gh_token` with a personal access token for Github.
+You need to set the :ref:`GH_TOKEN <index-creating-vcs-releases>` environment variable with a personal access token for Github.
 It will need either ``repo`` or ``public_repo`` scope depending on whether the repository is private or public.

 More information on how to set environment variables can be found on `Travis documentation on environment variables`_.